Lil-Charskee/Lil-Charskee/README.md

-- 👋 Hi, I’m @Lil-Charskee, Also i go buy Charlie Lynn.
-SOunds so much like Harkey Quinn.
+- 👋 Hi, I’m @Lil-Charskee.
+I also go buy Charlie Lynn.
+SOunds so much like Harley Quinn.
 - 👀 I’m interested in ... art and drawing.
 - 🌱 I’m currently learning ... cyber security.
 - 💞️ I’m looking to collaborate on ... tattoo art.